Financial-Times/kat-client-proxies/README.md

 Use the `.env` file saved in LastPass to set up necessary environmental variables (feel free to approach KAT team via `#ft-syndikat` slack channel if you have any questions or access issues).

 ## Testing
-`npm test` will by default use the mocked APIs and associated fixtures.
+`$ npm test` will by default use the mocked APIs and associated fixtures.
 It is possible to test against the actual APIs by setting the following environment variables:

 ```
 USE_MOCK_API=false